AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/tags.md

 ## Use the Dynamic Media Viewers extension {#using-the-dynamic-media-viewers-extension}

-As mentioned in [Use cases for the integration](#use-cases-for-the-integration), it is possible to track Dynamic Media viewers with the new Experience Platform Launch integration in Experience Manager Sites and by using embed code.
+As mentioned in [Use cases for the integration](#use-cases-for-the-integration), it is possible to track Dynamic Media viewers with the new Experience Platform Tags integration in Experience Manager Sites and by using embed code.

 ### Track Dynamic Media viewers in Experience Manager Sites {#tracking-dynamic-media-viewers-in-aem-sites}

 To track Dynamic Media viewers in Experience Manager Sites, all steps listed under the [Configure all the integration pieces](#configuring-all-the-integration-pieces) section must be performed.
-Specifically, you must create the IMS configuration and the Experience Platform Launch Cloud Configuration.
+Specifically, you must create the IMS configuration and the Experience Platform Tags Cloud Configuration.

 Following proper configuration, any Dynamic Media viewer that you add to a Sites page, using a WCM component supported by Dynamic Media, automatically tracks data to Adobe Analytics, or Adobe Analytics for Video, or both.